Hijab Imtiaz Ali

-Hijab Imtiaz Ali (1908–1999) was a writer, editor and diarist.
-She is a well known name in Urdu literature and a pioneer of romanticism in Urdu.
-She is also considered as the first female Muslim pilot after she obtained her official pilot license in 1936, although Zuleykha Seyidmammadova from Soviet Azerbaijan had qualified as a pilot two years earlier, in 1934.
+Hijab Imtiaz Ali (1908–1999) was a Pakistani writer, editor and diarist.
+She is a pioneer of romanticism and a well known name in Urdu literature.
+She is also considered the first female Muslim pilot after she obtained her official pilot license in 1936, although Zuleykha Seyidmammadova from Soviet Azerbaijan had qualified as a pilot two years earlier, in 1934.

 Personal life

 Hijab was born in 1908 in Madras, British India.
 She was from an aristocratic family of the princely state of Hyderabad Deccan.
 Her mother, Abbasi Begum, was a writer who wrote for Tehzeeb-e-Niswan.

 Hijab is a notable name in Urdu literature.
 She started writing at a very young age.
 One of her best-known works "Meri Natamam Mohabbat", which is considered one of the best love stories ever written in Urdu literature, was written at the age of twelve.

 In the 1930s, Hijab married Imtiaz Ali Taj, a well-known writer and journalist who wrote for many films, dramas and radio channels.
 She moved to Lahore with him.
 Hijab had one daughter, Yasmeen Tahir who went on to become a notable voice for Radio Pakistan.
 Hijab's grandsons, Faran Tahir and Ali Tahir are well-known actors.